browserengineering/book/book/graphics.md

 only `draw` needs to think about screen coordinates.

 Let's start with `layout`.
-Instead of calling `canvas.create_text` on each character let's add it to a list, together with its position.
+Instead of calling `canvas.create_text` on each character, let's add it to a list, together with its position.
 Since `layout` doesn't need to access anything in `Browser`, it can be a standalone function: